 I want to make this point standout therefore, I’ve it listed separately.

-In digital world, it’s not that complex to map your buyer’s/client’s buying lifecycle and the factors that directly affects its purchasing decision.
+In the digital world, it’s not that complex to map your buyer’s/client’s buying lifecycle and the factors that directly affect its purchasing decision.

 Just choose a customer buying lifecycle, and start mapping out accordingly.
 Remember that at every stage you need to optimize and assist your customer so that he/she can make a purchase decision.

-Content is quick enabler that improves conversion chances, and helps you to convince your customer.
+Content is the quick enabler that improves conversion chances and helps you to convince your customer.

-TIP – use your blog to deliver variety of content for each stage of customer lifecycle
+TIP – use your blog to deliver a variety of content for each stage of the customer lifecycle

 Just use your imagination!